cosminadrianpopescu/azul/README.md

 In `azul`, you can also use the mouse.
 By default, you can select with the mouse and you can also move the cursor, which will modify the selection.
-To disable the mouse, set the mouse option to noting.
+To disable the mouse, set the mouse option to nothing.
 Either in your `config.ini` file in the options section (`mouse = `) or in your `init.lua` file (`vim.o.mouse = ""`).
 The default value is `a`.
 If you want to see the meaning and possible values, you can check